Neeraj-Chauhan170/Hen_Tracking/README.md

 # Hen_Tracking

-The Hen Tracking project involves annotating frames using Ultralytics Auto Annotator, structuring data for YOLOv8x-seg model training, and using the trained model for hen tracking in videos.
+This project focuses on automating the tracking of hens in a video using advanced deep learning techniques.
+It utilizes the YOLO (You Only Look Once) model for instance segmentation and tracking.
+The process begins with annotating frames to detect hens, organizing these annotations for training, and subsequently training a custom YOLO model for segmentation.
+Once trained, the model is applied to a video feed, where it segments and tracks individual hens in real-time.
+The output is a video with annotated tracks, facilitating efficient monitoring and analysis of hen behavior.

 1. Annotated the frames using `ultralytics auto annotator`